 Do this until the pin is removed.

 Once you have the pin free, you'll need to clean it up with a cloth, and possibly a mild emery cloth.
-It with likely have rust and dried grease & dirt on it.
-The should be 2-3 narrow flats machined into the surface, lengthwise along pin.
+It will likely have rust and dried grease & dirt on it.
+There should be 2-3 narrow flats machined into the surface, lengthwise along pin.
 These are for trapped air pockets to release when inserting the pins, so ensure that they are cleaned up as well.

 Once cleaned up, ensure the hole for the pins is cleaned out and free of dirt and debris.
 Now mix a bit of anti-seize with the HD grease, about 9 parts grease to 1 part anti-seize.